 When talking to a service over the internet it is sometimes needed to let the service know who you are.
 That is why you sometimes need to identify yourself with a username and a password.
 HTTP Basic Auth is one way to do this.

-The 46elks API uses Basic Auth to know who is using it to send and receive SMS etc. To get your 46elks username and a password you need to create an account.
+The 46elks API uses Basic Auth to know who is attempting to access it to send and receive SMS or make a phone call etc. To get your 46elks username and a password you need to create an account.
 When you have done that you will find your “API Username” and “API password” in the dashboard.

 The username and password should be used for every API request using Basic Authentication.
 That way 46elks knows who you are and what you are allowed to do (like sending an SMS from your phone number).